tsvikas/vibes/src/vibes/resources/prompt.md

 ```

 ## Optional description ######################################################
-This might have important notes.
+This is important notes about this commit
 ```
 {description}
 ```